-This section sets out the top priority implementation actions that should be initiated within the next five years.
+This section sets out the top priority implementation actions that should be initiated within the next ten years.
+Weight was given to the preferences expressed by the public as well as to actions that are prerequisites to enacting parts of the plan.